RunestoneInteractive/RunestoneServer/source/Strings/TurtlesandStringsandLSystems.rst

 What kind of a string would these rules create?
 Modify the program above to implement the rule.

-Now lets look at a real L-system that implements a famous drawing.
+Now let's look at a real L-system that implements a famous drawing.
 This L-system has just two rules:

 =============  =====================